Getting started using the Prismic Java starter kit

 Download the starter project

-The Java starter project allows you to query and retrieve content from your Prismic content repository and integrate it into your website templates.
+The Java starter project allows you to query and retrieve content from your Prismic repository and integrate it into your website templates.
 It's the easiest way to get started with a new project.

 Configure and run your project

-Unzip the downloaded file in a new location for your project.
+Unzip the downloaded file in the desired location for your project.

 Replace "lesbonneschoses" in the repository url in your src/main/webapp/WEB-INF/web.xml file with your repository name.